aliabbasnagari/FAF/README.md

 ### Installation
 1. Download the Extension Files (if not download already):

    a. (method 1) Click on the download link: https://github.com/aliabbasnagari/FAF/releases/download/v0.0.1/FAF_v0.0.1.zip

    b. (method 2) Click the "Code" button and select "Download ZIP" to download the extension's source code to your computer.

    c. (method 3) Clone the repository using the following commands (requires Git):
     ```bash
     git clone https://github.com/aliabbasnagari/FAF.git
     ```
-    - Skip Step 2
+    - Skip Step 2 if you choose method 3.

 3. Extract the ZIP File: